h4rvey-g/free120-helper/README.md

 # USMLE Free 120 Helper

 A local-only userscript that enhances the official USMLE Free 120 practice exam experience on [orientation.nbme.org](https://orientation.nbme.org).
 It adds a review mode after the exam ends, allowing you to review your choices, just like any other modern Qbanks.
+Works on Step 1, Step 2 CK, and Step 3 ACM.

 ## Features